cwlee-quantpsych/cwlee-quantpsych.github.io/home.md

 **My methodological work unfolds through three core pipelines:**

-- Adapting deep learning techniques to enhance traditional psychological methods and meet the demands of research using passive sensing and large-scale behavioral and physiological data;
+- Adapting deep learning techniques to enhance traditional psychological methods and big data research;
-- Drawing robust inference on intraindividual dynamic processes from limited samples and sparse time points;
+- Drawing robust inferences on individual dynamic processes from limited samples and sparse time points;
 - Rethinking imprecision in psychological scales — not merely as measurement error to minimize, but as a source of information to be actively leveraged in statistical modeling

 ### Substantive Translation

 From a substantive standpoint, ***Precision psychology*** is the motivating aim behind translating my core modeling frameworks and methodological innovations into meaningful applications.
 This includes:

-- the advancement of individualized diagnosis and treatment of mental health conditions;
+- Advancement of individualized diagnosis and treatment of mental health conditions;
-- the investigation of person-specific brain–behavior dynamics;
+- Investigation of person-specific brain–behavior dynamics;
-- the development of adaptive interventions in clinical, cognitive, and educational contexts
+- Development of adaptive interventions in clinical, cognitive, and educational contexts
 <br>

 Ultimately, this line of work seeks to bridge the gap between methodological innovation and real-world impact.
-I hope this vision not only advances scientific understanding but also supports more effective, personalized solutions to pressing challenges in psychopathology, translational neuroscience, social science, and beyond.<br>
+My vision is not only to advance scientific understanding but also to deliver more effective, personalized solutions to pressing questions in psychopathology, translational neuroscience, social science, and beyond.<br>

 **Psychopathology**
 <br>